jayanta-dasweb/ocr/README.md

 - Uses Tesseract OCR to extract text from images.
 - Preprocesses images to improve OCR accuracy.
 - Allows users to input ground truth text to calculate OCR accuracy.
+- Provides an API endpoint for uploading files and getting OCR results in JSON format.

 ## Prerequisites